Skip to content

 Investors should consider the investment objectives, risks, charges, and expenses carefully before investing.
 For a prospectus or summary prospectus, if available, with this and other information about the Fund, please call 1-855-561-5728 or visit our website https://www.roundhillinvestments.com/etf/YBTC.
 Read the prospectus or summary prospectus carefully before investing.

 Covered Call Strategy Risk.
 A covered call strategy involves writing (selling) covered call options in return for the receipt of premiums.
 The seller of the option gives up the opportunity to benefit from price increases in the underlying instrument above the exercise price of the options, but continues to bear the risk of underlying instrument price declines.
 The premiums received from the options may not be sufficient to offset any losses sustained from underlying instrument price declines, over time.
 As a result, the risks associated with writing covered call options may be similar to the risks associated with writing put options.
 Exchanges may suspend the trading of options during periods of abnormal market volatility.
-Suspension of trading may mean that an option seller is unable to sell options at a time that may be desirable or advantageous to do.
+Suspension of trading may mean that an option seller is unable to sell options at a time that may be desirable or advantageous to do so.

 Flex Options Risk.
 Trading FLEX Options involves risks different from, or possibly greater than, the risks associated with investing directly in securities.
 The Fund may experience losses from specific FLEX Option positions and certain FLEX Option positions may expire worthless.
 The FLEX Options are listed on an exchange; however, no one can guarantee that a liquid secondary trading market will exist for the FLEX Options.
 In the event that trading in the FLEX Options is limited or absent, the value of the Fund’s FLEX Options may decrease.
 In a less liquid market for the FLEX Options, liquidating the FLEX Options may require the payment of a premium (for written FLEX Options) or acceptance of a discounted price (for purchased FLEX Options) and may take longer to complete.
 A less liquid trading market may adversely impact the value of the FLEX Options and Fund shares and result in the Fund being unable to achieve its investment objective.
 Less liquidity in the trading of the Fund’s FLEX Options could have an impact on the prices paid or received by the Fund for the FLEX Options in connection with creations and redemptions of the Fund’s shares.
 Depending on the nature of this impact to pricing, the Fund may be forced to pay more for redemptions (or receive less for creations) than the price at which it currently values the FLEX Options.
 Such overpayment or under collection could reduce the Fund’s ability to achieve its investment objective.
 Additionally, in a less liquid market for the FLEX Options, the liquidation of a large number of options may more significantly impact the price.
 A less liquid trading market may adversely impact the value of the FLEX Options and the value of your investment.
 The trading in FLEX Options may be less deep and liquid than the market for certain other exchange-traded options, non-customized options or other securities.